JaredKorth/COVID-19-Data-as-of-Feb-2023/README.txt

 NOTE
 If you would like to run these queries, I've included the data I used to create the tables [edited to satisfy upload file size limits].
 Alternatively, you can download and format up-to-date data according to the links and steps taken in Alex Freberg's video at https://youtu.be/qfyynHBFOsM.
-[A significant portion of OWID's data set comes from Johns Hopkins University, who will stop reporting later this week; query compatibility with later data sets is not guaranteed.]
+[A significant portion of OWID's data set comes from Johns Hopkins University, who will stop reporting later this week; query compatibility with later data sets is uncertain.]
 Import the tables as 'mortality' and 'vaccinations' to use with the queries as they are.

 You can find a companion visualization at https://public.tableau.com/app/profile/jared.korth/viz/PandemicNumbersasofFebruary2023/COVIDDashboard